IntegerMan/FSharpStarship/README.md

 - [x] Oxygen distribution
 - [x] CO2 distribution
 - [x] Gasses should not be able to go below 0
-- [x] Gasses should not be able to go above 1
 - [x] Obstacles prohibit gasses from flowing
 - [x] Space takes in gasses, but doesn't retain it
 - [x] Convert O2 to CO2 near human